Blair High School (Pasadena, California)

 Blair High School is a public high school in Pasadena, California, a part of the Pasadena Unified School District (PUSD).
 Blair is an International Baccalaureate World School serving grades 6–12.
 Blair offers the International Baccalaureate (IB) Middle Years Programme and the IB Diploma Programme.

 History

 In 2017, Blair also added the IB career-related Programme, as part of Blair's Health Careers Academy.
-The school underwent a major academic overhaul beginning in the fall of 2003 as a result of sub-standard academic performance, which prompted a state review.
+The school underwent a major academic overhaul beginning in the fall of 2003 as a result of substandard academic performance, which prompted a state review.
 The school's two "co-principals" were replaced with a single principal, Rich Boccia (an administrative official with the Pasadena Unified School District, and district employee since 1980), who had been principal at South Pasadena Middle School.
 During Boccia's tenure, school wide academic performance rose sharply as a result of several academic reforms and in 2005 Boccia was named Secondary School Principal of the Year for the State of California for his leadership success at turning around Blair.

 During the 2005–2006 school year, Blair was one of many PUSD schools threatened to be shut down due to budget cuts.
 However, a strong showing of community support convinced the Pasadena school board to keep Blair open.
 Students, parents (both with enrolled children, and those considering Blair), and various local figures attended school board meetings in large numbers to support Blair.
 The parents and community also advocated strongly for the smaller, more manageable size of the campus, the then 7th–12th configuration (now 6–12) which allows for longer buy-in time for families and the fact that Blair is authorized to offer the IB Diploma Programme in addition to the Middle Year's Programme.
 Blair is the only PUSD secondary school located in the Southwest part of Pasadena.

-Blair's "C" Campus was torn down in spring of 2005 with the intent to rebuild (it was deemed less expensive to rebuild than to renovate the existing building).
+Blair's "C" Campus was torn down in the spring of 2005, with the intent of rebuilding (it was deemed less expensive to rebuild than to renovate the existing building).
 The Measure Y bond monies earmarked for that project were subsequently depleted in overages at other PUSD sites.
 In November 2008, voters approved Measure TT bond monies, and Blair's "C" campus was rebuilt.
 The new building opened in 2011, and primarily houses the middle school program.